Today's Standards

 To support future challenges, the Army Geospatial Enterprise is adopting open standards and an open systems approach.
 This approach uses modular design and system interfaces implemented using open standards that can be verified for conformance.

-• 3D GeoVolumes API.
+- 3D GeoVolumes API.
 The 3D GeoVolumes API provides the National System for Geospatial-Intelligence (NSG) with an API and encoding to request 3D content from different providers in a simple, interoperable way.
-The 3D GeoVolumes API is based on open standards and collaborative prototyping with the OGC, Testing has shown that it can be rapidly implemented in geospatial applications.
+The 3D GeoVolumes API is based on open standards and collaborative prototyping within the OGC.
+Testing has shown that it can be rapidly implemented in geospatial applications.
 This API will simplify systems development across geospatial enterprises by providing a single interface for requesting and receiving 3D content.
 The 3D GeoVolumes API is also advancing as an OGC Candidate Standard.

-• Next Generation Web Services.
-The Next Generation Web Services initiative tracks the evolution of OGC APIs to overcome the limitations of existing services and focus on modern and emerging standards such as OGC API – Features, OGC API – Tiles, OGC Tile Set Metadata, and others.
+- Next Generation Web Services.
+The Next Generation Web Services initiative tracks the evolution of modular OGC APIs to provide more dynamic REST services and focus on modern standards such as OGC API – Features, OGC API – Tiles, OGC Processes and other current and emerging standards.

-• Portrayal.
+- Portrayal.
 Portrayal refers to the visualization of geospatial data.
-Elements include the specification of map symbols, rules for how to display map symbols, guidelines for displaying text, and open standards for interoperability such as OGC API – Styles, OGC Points of Interest (draft), and the OGC Symbology Conceptual Model: Core Part.
+Elements include the specification of map symbols, rules for how to display map symbols, guidelines for displaying text, and open standards for interoperability such as OGC API – Styles, OGC Points of Interest (draft), and the OGC Symbology Conceptual Model (version 2.0 is currently being drafted).